"It's ok to make mistakes, just learn from them."

 At the ripe age of 22, Edward Estipona launched his own design firm.
 It wasn’t the brightest move for a recent college grad with little experience and fewer clients, but it was indicative of the way Edward would build his business, making the uneasy choice and innovating his way to success.

 Edward is devoted to his community and passionate about supporting its health and growth.
 And he doesn’t just talk the talk — he volunteers his time, energy and expertise on numerous community and statewide boards.
-He has served on the Community Foundation of Northern Nevada Board of Directors since 2014 and recently earned an appointment to the Foundation’s Board of Trustee where he serves as Chair of the Diversity Equity and Inclusion task force.
-He was appointed to two consecutive terms of the Nevada Arts Council by then-Governor Brian Sandoval, in 2019, he was appointed by Governor Sisolak to serve on the Nevada Travel Commission and in 2022, to the Governor’s Workforce Development Board.
+He has served on the Community Foundation of Northern Nevada Board of Directors since 2014 and on the Foundation’s Board of Trustees for three years as Chair of the Diversity Equity and Inclusion task force.
+He served two consecutive terms on the Nevada Arts Council, a term on the Nevada Travel Commission, and currently serves on the Governor’s Workforce Development Board.
 Edward is a founding member of the New Nevada Jobs Coalition, as well as a founding member of Truckee Meadows Tomorrow (TMT).
 After serving on TMT from 1997-2002, he returned to the board in 2020.
 In 2022, Ed was invited to join the Truckee Meadows Community College Institutional Advisory Council.